eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 --->

 # Activity Linking
 _Activity linking_ is the act of connecting [activities](../eiffel-syntax-and-usage/glossary.md#activity) within a [pipeline](../eiffel-syntax-and-usage/glossary.md#pipeline) to each other.
-It includes not just linking pipeline steps to each other, but also linking hierarchical, such as an overall pipeline activity, a set of sub activities for a build or a test, or linking multiple complete pipelines to each other.
+It includes not just linking pipeline steps to each other, but also linking hierarchically, such as an overall pipeline activity, a set of sub activities for a build or a test, or linking multiple complete pipelines to each other.

 Activity links are important both for tracing what activity/activities preceded a certain activity or what activity/activities followed after a certain activity, but also for tracing a full chain of parallel/serial activities within a pipeline.
 Tracing the activities in pipelines is the base fo various kinds of pipeline visualizations and also for metrics and KPI measurements.